cofacts/rumors-fb-bot/README.md

 ### Get Facebook webhook events from your local machine

-We recommend [using `ngrok`](https://medium.com/@Oskarr3/developing-messenger-bot-with-ngrok-5d23208ed7c8#.csc8rum8s) to create a public address that directs the traffic from Facebook server to your local machine.
-With `ngrok` in your path, just execute
+We recommend [using `localtunnel`](https://github.com/localtunnel/localtunnel) to create a public address that directs the traffic from Facebook server to your local machine.
+With `localtunnel` installed globally in your path, just execute

 ```
-$ ngrok http 5000
+$ lt -s <custom subdomain> -p <port>
 ```

-`ngrok` will give you a public URL.
+`localtunnel` will give you a public URL.
 Use this to set the webhook URL of your Page (See the tutorial in [Facebook Messenger Platform](https://developers.facebook.com/docs/messenger-platform/webhook)).

-We recommend using [ngrok configuration file](https://ngrok.com/docs#config) to setup a tunnel with a fixed `subdomain`.
-In this way the public URL can be fixed (means no repeatitive copy-pasting to Facebook Webhook settings!) as long as the `subdomain` is not occupied by others.

 ### Upload image/video